AbdurRahman-202416/lucky-dice/README.md

 This project can be licensed under **MIT** (or any license you prefer).
 Add a `LICENSE` file if you want to publish this repository publicly.

 ---

-## ✉️ Contact

-For questions, ideas, or help: open an issue or PR on the repo.

 ---